seanofw/opentk-faq/OpenTK_FAQ.md

 #### What is OpenAL?

-[OpenAL]() is a cross-platform 3D audio library, originally developed by [Loki Software](https://en.wikipedia.org/wiki/Loki_Software), and released as an [open specification](https://openal.org/) by [Creative Labs](https://us.creative.com/), with multiple implementations in both hardware and software.
+[OpenAL](https://openal.org/) is a cross-platform 3D audio library, originally developed by [Loki Software](https://en.wikipedia.org/wiki/Loki_Software), and released as an open specification by [Creative Labs](https://us.creative.com/), with multiple implementations in both hardware and software.
 OpenAL is used in lots of games to provide both sound effects and music and is the successor to EAX and A3D.

 ### What operating systems are supported by OpenTK?

 OpenTK runs on Windows, Linux, and MacOS X.

-(Older versions of OpenTK supported Android and iOS as well; current OpenTK *might* work, but it’s untested.)
+(Older versions of OpenTK supported Android and iOS as well; current OpenTK *might* work on these, but it’s untested.)

 ### What hardware is supported?